cpjobling/eg-150-textbook/setup/setup.md

 Now we install the Python-MATLAB bridge.

-Here we've adapted the instructions given in the official Matlab documentation [MATLAB API for Python](https://uk.mathworks.com/help/matlab/matlab-engine-for-python.html).
+Here we've adapted the instructions given in the official MATLAB documentation [MATLAB API for Python](https://uk.mathworks.com/help/matlab/matlab-engine-for-python.html).

 I ran this on my Mac.
 The equivalent Windows and Linux commands are given in the comments.